kaleido-io/PET-atomic-settlements/atomic-settlement.md

 - The trade counterparty must be able to inspect the createLock transaction and verify that the `settle` operation represents the intended asset value and movement, as agreed upon.
 Given the confidential (and anonymous in the case of certain token implementations) nature of the token, the ability to fully verify may depend on secret sharing from the asset owner via out-of-band channels.
 This is dependent on the specific token implementation.
 - The `delegate` is the only party that can carry out the intended operations to settle, or to rollback either when the trade falls apart (one of the counterparties failed to fulfill their commitment), or when the settlement fails to execute.
 Typically the delegate should be a smart contract, with trusted processing logic to settle and to rollback.

+### Generic lock interface

-Both of the above interfaces extend the following generic lock interface, which is also used by the settlement orchestration contract to drive the settlement operations against the privacy tokens:
+Both of the above interfaces extend the following **_generic lock interface_**, which is also used by the settlement orchestration contract to drive the settlement operations against the privacy tokens:

 - `ILockable`: with a simple interface that provides two functions, `settleLock` and `rollbackLock`, to be called to either proceed with settlement or to rollback.
 Each operation uses the `lockId` to signal to the target privacy token contract the lock to operate on.